jashandeep-sohi/temporal-k8s/README.md

 ### Kustomize

-If all you need is a base Kustomization that you can build upon, you can find that over at ``kustomize/base/`.
+If all you need is a base Kustomization that you can build upon, you can find that over at ``kustomize/base/``.

 ### Deploy

-You can also try-out pre-configured flavors of Temporal using Skaffold.
+You can also try out pre-configured flavors of Temporal using Skaffold.

 #### devenv (optional)